MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-location-directive.md

 ## Warehouse selection FastTab

 Use the **Warehouse selection** FastTab to specify the warehouse and site where the location directive will apply.
-Make the following settings:

-- **Warehouse selection**  – Choose one of the following values:
+- **Warehouse selection**  – Select one of the following values:

-  - *All* – Use this location directive for all warehouses where a more specific location directive hasn't been assigned.
+    - *All* – Use the location directive for all warehouses where a more specific location directive hasn't been assigned.
-  - *Warehouse group* – Use this location directive for all warehouses in the warehouse group selected in the **Warehouse group** field.
+    - *Warehouse group* – Use the location directive for all warehouses in the warehouse group that's selected in the **Warehouse group** field.
-  - *Warehouse* – Use this location directive only for the specific warehouse selected in the **Warehouse** field.
+    - *Warehouse* – Use the location directive only for the specific warehouse that's selected in the **Warehouse** field.

-- **Site** and **Warehouse** – If **Warehouse selection** is set to *Warehouse*, then select the site and warehouse where the location directive applies.
+- **Site** and **Warehouse** – If the **Warehouse selection** field is set to *Warehouse*, select the site and warehouse where the location directive applies.
 If you select the warehouse first, the site will be filled in automatically.
-If you set the site first, the warehouse list will be filtered to only show warehouses at that site.
+If you select the site first, the warehouse list will be filtered so that it shows only warehouses at that site.
-- **Warehouse group** – If **Warehouse selection** is set to *Warehouse group*, then select the warehouse group where the location directive applies.
+- **Warehouse group** – If the **Warehouse selection** field is set to *Warehouse group*, select the warehouse group where the location directive applies.
 For more information about how to set up warehouse groups, see [Warehouse groups](warehouse-groups.md).

 ## Lines FastTab